 First Stop – Bare Island / La Perouse

 This place was spotted by Captain Cook, who referred to it as the small bare island.
 This fort, which was first built to protect the backdoor of Sydney, soon became one of the first war veteran’s homes in Australia.

 The place offers a spectacular view, giving us a lot of pictures to upload.
-And don’t forget that it is surrounded by water for you to have some fun scuba diving or snorkeling too.
+And don’t forget that it is surrounded by water for you to have some fun scuba diving or snorkelling too.

 Scenic Drive Via Royal National Park

 The roads were smooth, and the view was good with a lot of grasslands and cliff tops.
 There were all the proper facilities that we needed on the way.